General · · 15 min read

 Identify Your Need for a Discrimination Attorney

-Recognizing your specific legal requirements is crucial before seeking a discrimination attorney near me who specializes in cases of unfair treatment.
+Recognizing your specific legal requirements is crucial before seeking a lawyer who specializes in cases of unfair treatment.
 Discrimination can take various forms, including:

-• Employment Discrimination: This type of discrimination involves unfair treatment in the workplace based on race, gender, age, disability, or other protected characteristics.
-In 2025, the Equal Employment Opportunity Commission (EEOC) reported over 70,000 complaints related to employment bias, underscoring the prevalence of this issue.
+• Employment Discrimination: This type of discrimination involves unfair treatment based on race, gender, age, disability, or other protected characteristics.
+In 2025, the reported over 70,000 complaints related to employment bias, underscoring the prevalence of this issue.

-• Housing Discrimination: This occurs when individuals encounter unfair treatment in housing-related activities due to their race, color, national origin, religion, sex, familial status, or disability.
-In 2026, statistics indicated that complaints regarding housing bias increased by 15% compared to the previous year, highlighting the ongoing challenges in securing fair housing.
+• Housing Discrimination: This occurs when individuals encounter unfair treatment due to their race, color, national origin, religion, sex, familial status, or disability.
+In 2026, statistics indicated that housing discrimination increased by 15% compared to the previous year, highlighting the ongoing challenges in securing fair housing.

-• Public Accommodation Bias: This pertains to unfair treatment in public spaces, such as restaurants, hotels, and stores, where individuals may face unjust treatment based on protected characteristics.
+• Public Accommodation Bias: This pertains to businesses, such as restaurants, hotels, and stores, where individuals may face unjust treatment based on protected characteristics.

 To determine whether you need an attorney, consider the following questions: